AntiSlopAntiSlop

 • Lower retention: Companies with distinctive brand personalities see 20% higher customer retention than those with generic positioning.

 • Poor SEO performance: Google's E-E-A-T algorithm increasingly rewards content with unique perspective—qualities generic AI content lacks.
+If your traffic is already stuck beyond page one, our breakdown of why AI content ranks on page 5 shows the exact structural fixes that usually matter first.

 • Reduced engagement: Content with distinctive voice generates 3x more engagement than standardized messaging.